ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 8. Unmount and delete the volume.
 9. Edit the `fstab` file to automount and be persistent across restart.

 ***For Centos or Red Hat 8, Ubuntu 18.04 and 20.04, Debian 9 and 10:***

 1. Create secondary volumes, if your VM has secondary vHDD.
-2. Copy the VMDK or VHD image file to the migrated VSI (Make sure you have enough space to copy the image file. , attach a temporary volume with space for copying.)
+2. Copy the VMDK or VHD image file to the migrated VSI.
+Make sure that you have enough space to copy the image file.
+Attach a temporary volume with space for copying.

     Skip step 3 if you opted ‘y’ to `guestfs` installation prompt when running a pre-check script.
     {: note}